 Let me share an example to help you get a better understanding of Google Endpoints.

-Say, there is a firm providing agile management in the web and mobile applications development field.
+Say, there is a firm providing agile management in the web and mobile app development field.
 What will be the biggest and toughest conditions they will be dealing with?
 Sharing information and taking decisions with different teams working on the same project; the designers, developers, co-ordinators and the client.
 Moreover, they will also require building a backend which complicates the matter more for developers.

 We know that they will overcome this obstacle with the aid of Google Cloud Endpoints, but the question remains as to how will they do this?